GreenStepsChatt/greensteps/CONTRIBUTING.md

 9. Push to your fork and submit a pull request.
 Include the issue number in the PR description (e.g. "Resolves #19").

-Once you've submitted a PR, Heroku will create a review app with your code which you can access at https://greensteps-pr-###.herokuapp.com/ (replace ### with your PR number).

 ## Running Specs

 We've set up two main ways to run specs...